jpoehnelt/secrets-sync-action/README.md

 ### `github_api_url`

-Override default GitHub API URL.
+Override the default GitHub API URL.
 When not provided, the action will attempt to use an environment variable provided by the GitHub Action runner environment defaults.

 ### `repositories_list_regex`